 What’s this?
 This European wine bar started selling pizza?
 It’s 2020, you bet your ass it did.
 Table Donkey Stick in Logan Square recently started making pan-style “grandma pies” (which look suspiciously like Sicilian-style) and the ones you’ll find here are intense.
 With flavorful cheese blends (with things like gruyere) that are so burnt, the pizza’s surface looks like Freddy Krueger’s face.
 But we promise all that caramelization tastes delicious, and all their pies are made with housemade charcuterie (like ’nduja with smoked onions) and a dense crust that can hold its own against the flavorful toppings.
 This is not a casual pie - it’s the kind to get you through a winter in the Alps.

-Last summer (now known as the Season Of Innocence), we put Ludlow Liquors on our summer Hit List because of its fantastic back patio.
+Summer of 2019 (now known as the Season Of Innocence), we put Ludlow Liquors on our summer Hit List because of its fantastic back patio.
 Well, they still have that patio (which is currently open), but now this bar is making Sicilian-style pizza available for carryout.
 Ludlow’s has a fluffy, ultra-crunchy crust that goes heavy on the olive oil (if you’ve ever eaten a focaccia breadstick from Biaggi’s you get the idea) and is topped with a light tomato sauce.
 It also comes with a spicy pepper sauce and - most importantly - ranch.
 In other words, this is good beer-drinking pizza.

 This pizza spot is a little more elusive than the others.
 Five Squared Pizza operates out of a virtual kitchen in The Hatchery on Fridays only, the menu changes weekly, and you have to order via Instagram.
 But if you like tasty and interesting Detroit-style pizzas, it’s worth seeking out.
 Their long menu has fun varieties like cheeseburger (American cheese, caramelized onions, and beef patties) pimento mac (topped with Cheez-it crumbs), and spicy housemade meatball.